harmony-one/h/progress/theo-perisic.md

-2025-05-31 Wed: Cusor deep dive and demo with Li, Frank, and Rika.
+2025-06-04 Wed: Cusor deep dive and demo with Li, Frank, and Rika.
 Going in depth covering cursor best practices and 10x MCP (model context protocol) plugins for cursor.

-2025-05-30 Tue: Reviewed Yuriy’s Aerodrome sourcing.
+2025-06-03 Tue: Reviewed Yuriy’s Aerodrome sourcing.
 Insights: 5% for max returns on pools that are showing 100%+ APR is too large a discrepancy, will need to unpack with Yuriy further to find the optimal width for the initial BTC LP position.

-2025-05-29 Mon: Reviewed monthly newsletter, changed initial opening to transition from previous month.
+2025-06-02 Mon: Sync with Philipp.
 Continued with [BTC yield product](https://github.com/ONETheo/btc-hyperliquid-aerodrome), adding frontend for easy interactions for testing, allowing for opening and closing aerodrome LP and hyperliquid perpetuals.

 ---

-2025-05-28 Sun: (2.0h) Continued testing cursor, trying claude-4 max mode.
+2025-06-01 Sun: (2.0h) Continued testing cursor, trying claude-4 max mode.
 Insights: excellent for large code changes, will try to add unwanted code unless repeatedly guided, pricing unoptimal for changes made, gemini 2.5 max may be best value, but currently claude-4 base and gemini 2.5 base are more than capable for most tasks.

-2025-05-27 Sat: (1.0h) Debugging [BTC strategy issues](https://github.com/ONETheo/btc-hyperliquid-aerodrome) from [Aaron’s BTC-LP](https://hackmd.io/@polymorpher/btc-lp) strategy.
+2025-05-31 Sat: (1.0h) Debugging [BTC strategy issues](https://github.com/ONETheo/btc-hyperliquid-aerodrome) from [Aaron’s BTC-LP](https://hackmd.io/@polymorpher/btc-lp) strategy.
 Insight: options funding cut too much into fees earned in pool, better to initialize with hyperliquid only positions.

-2025-05-26 Fri: Finalized cursor optimization guide for engineers.
+2025-05-30 Fri: Finalized cursor optimization guide for engineers.
 Review and [initial testing](https://github.com/ONETheo/btc-hyperliquid-aerodrome) from [Aaron’s BTC-LP](https://hackmd.io/@polymorpher/btc-lp) strategy.
 Insight: robust strategy, but currently relies on options with expirations and sharp increase in holding costs, possibly a way to run a similar strategy with only short/long from hyper liquid.

-2025-05-25 Thu: Reviewed Aerodrome, SwapX, and Shadow pools for BTC strategy.
+2025-05-29 Thu: Reviewed Aerodrome, SwapX, and Shadow pools for BTC strategy.
 Adding best opportunities to [pre-Hummingbot parameter](https://github.com/hamood1337/CryptoFundingArb) fill.
 Insight: websockets are necessary for reliable pricing, current arbitrage analysis is too slow from provided repo.

-2025-05-24 Wed: Led initial cursor onboarding and tooling sync with Li, Artem, and Yuriy.
+2025-05-28 Wed: Led initial cursor onboarding and tooling sync with Li, Artem, and Yuriy.
 Continued iterations on Aerodrome and Hyperliquid strategies.
-2025-05-23 Tue: Sync with Li for cursor team planning and BTC yield strategy next steps.
+2025-05-27 Tue: Sync with Li for cursor team planning and BTC yield strategy next steps.
 Coordination with Artem and Yuriy for cursor best practices.

 2025-05-26 Mon: Federal Holiday